Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 Consideration: Use Managed SNAT for proof of concept evaluations or workloads that don't have these requirements.

-Recommendation: Use Public IP at the NSX edge for a native, scalable, secure solution
+Recommendation: Use Public IP at the NSX-T DC Edge for a native, scalable, secure solution

 ## Public IP at the NSX-T Data Center Edge